 In 1946, Austin Porterfield published the first self-report study of delinquent behavior.
-He compared the self-reported delinquency of 337 college students with that of 2049 youths who had appeared before the juvenile court.
-Porterfield found that more than self-report study
+He compared the self-reported delinquency of 337 college students with that of 2,049 youths who had appeared before the juvenile court.
+Porterfield found that more than 90% of the college students surveyed admitted to at least one felony.
+The next year James Wallerstein and J. C. Wyle conducted a survey of self-reported delinquent behavior using a sample of 1,698 adult men and women, focusing on behavior the survey respondents had committed when they were juveniles.
+They discovered that 99% of the sample admitted to committing at least one offense they could have been arrested for had they been caught.
+In 1954, self-report study